peppy/Lovewing/README.md

 ## What's this repo about?

-This repository would contain Project Lovewing.
+This repository contains Project Lovewing.
 We accept contributions here.

 ## Building